Skip to main content

 What Happens During Septic Tank Pumping?
 (2026 Texas Guide)

 If you've never had your septic tank pumped, or it's been a while, you might not know what the process involves.
-With over 2.3 million septic systems across Texas and roughly 45,000 new permits issued each year (TCEQ), pumping is one of the most common home maintenance services in the state.
-As Dr. Anish Jantrania, Extension Specialist at Texas A&M AgriLife Extension, emphasizes, routine septic tank pumping and regular monitoring are essential to protect well water and keep your system functioning properly (AgriLife fact sheet SC-015).
-The good news: the process is straightforward.
+The good news: it's straightforward.
 A vacuum truck shows up, pumps your tank, and checks that everything looks healthy.

 Here's what happens from the moment you schedule the appointment through the final cleanup, so nothing catches you by surprise.

-How Should You Prepare Before the Pumping Truck Arrives?
+How to Prepare Before the Pumping Truck Arrives

 Clear the path to your tank, uncover the access lids, and keep pets and kids away from the work area.